alephant/MA-data/3 EVLUATION/Räz & Beisbart objections.md

 	2. As we do not understand DNN properties that make DNN predictively successful, we cannot use them for understanding

 ***==How do these objections also argue against T&S approach?==***
+- could their approach help to gain epistemic access to higher-level properties like generalization?
+- is T&S approach not in fact about understanding DNN implementation?
 ### Objections in detail
 Objection 1:
 R&B challenge the arguments from analogy that Sullivan makes.
 We do not know what function a DNN implements in the same way we know what function an algorithm implements that computes factorials.
 In the case of the factorials we can give a description of the function that governs the input-output relation.
 For each input number the function computes its factorial.
 This description does not change when the computational implementation of the function changes.